johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-12-10-cache-rules-everything-around-me.md

 ---
-title: "Cache Rules Everything Around Me"
+title: 'Cache Rules Everything Around Me'
 authors: johnnyreilly
 tags: [asp net core, cache, wu-tang]
 hide_table_of_contents: false
 ---

 One thing that ASP.Net Core really got right was caching. `<a href="https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory">IMemoryCache</a>` is a caching implementation that does just what I want.
 I love it.
 I take it everywhere.
 I've introduced it to my family.

 ## TimeSpan, TimeSpan Expiration Y'all

-To make usage of the `IMemoryCache`*even* more lovely I've written an extension method.
+To make usage of the `IMemoryCache`_even_ more lovely I've written an extension method.
 I follow pretty much one cache strategy: `SetAbsoluteExpiration` and I just vary the expiration by an amount of time.
 This extension method implements that in a simple way; I call it `GetOrCreateForTimeSpanAsync` \- catchy right?
 It looks like this:

 ```cs
 using System;